1908 Summer Olympics: Events

-These Games were the first to include winter events, as had originally been proposed for the Games.
+These games were the first to include winter events, as had originally been proposed for the games.
 There were four figure skating events, although held on 28 and 29 October, months after most of the other events.

 Oscar Swahn from Sweden, who won the gold medal for running deer shooting, became the oldest Olympic champion of all time, and set another age record by being 72 years and 279 days old during his triumph at the 1920 Summer Olympics in Antwerp, Belgium.
 One of the more unusual shooting events in 1908 was Olympic dueling.
 The discipline, which was an associate event (that is, not official), was performed by facing opponents wearing protective clothing and masks and firing wax bullets.

 American John Taylor was a member of the winning medley relay team, making him the first African-American athlete to win an Olympic gold medal.
 Times for the winning team were United States (3:29.4): William Hamilton, 200 metres (22.0); Nathaniel Cartmell, 200 metres (22.2); John Taylor, 400 metres (49.8); and Melvin Sheppard, 800 metres (1:55.4).
 Less than five months after returning from the Olympic Games in London, Taylor died of typhoid fever on 2 December 1908 at the age of 26.

 The budget of the organising committee showed a cost of £15,000; over one-third was labelled "entertainment expense".
 Donations were the major source of revenue; only 28% of income derived from ticket sales.
 Total receipts of £21,378 resulted in organisers claiming a profit.
 Construction of the White City Stadium, which cost the government about £60,000, was not counted.

 Sports

-Twenty-two sports, representing 110 events in 25 sporting disciplines, were contested.
+Twenty-two sports, representing 110 events in 25 sporting disciplines, were competed.
 A golf tournament had also been planned but it was cancelled a few days before it was scheduled to start.
 Swimming, diving, and water polo are considered three disciplines of the same sport, aquatics.
 At the time, tug-of-war was part of athletics and the two different football codes (association and rugby (union)) were listed together.
 The International Olympic Committee now considers tug-of-war a separate sport as well as referring to association football as simply "football" and to rugby union as "rugby."
 In one of seven cycling events (cycling sprint) no medals were awarded.
-The sailing program was open for a total of five sailing classes, but actually only four sailing events were contested.
+The sailing program was open for a total of five sailing classes, but actually only four sailing events were competed.
 The number of events in each discipline is noted in parentheses.